-If you're looking for pay TV options besides cable or fiber, the choices mainly boil down to Dish vs DIRECTV.
+If you're looking for pay TV options besides cable TV or fiber TV, the choices mainly boil down to Dish vs DIRECTV.

-These two companies are considered the best satellite TV providers overall and are available virtually anywhere you live.
+These two companies are considered the best satellite TV service providers overall and are available virtually anywhere you live.
 Between the two providers, there are about 34 million subscribers nationwide.
 So who's the better service provider?
 Who should you side with in the battle between the satellite dishes?

 Dish vs DIRECTV - Which is Better? - In This Guide